A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

 but also discusses convergence criteria for the more general Of particular note is this result: ``If all $\epsilon_h$ are positive, the necessary and sufficient condition for the expression \eqref{E:Wie1904a-2} to be convergent is that the numbers $a_h$ all satisfy the inequality

 where $A$ is a finite number."
 (On page 1402, equation \eqref{E:Wie1904a-3} above is misprinted as $a^{n^h}<A$, with no subscript on the $a$.
 Other misprints include a missing $n$ in a nest of $n$th roots on page 1403.)
-As of this writing, Wiernsberger's is the earliest statement of this important convergence condition, predating \textsc{P\'{o}lya 1916}, Vijayaraghavan in \textsc{Hardy, et al. 1927} , and \textsc{Herschfeld 1935} (all of which more rigorously invoke the $\limsup$).
+As of this writing, Wiernsberger's is the earliest statement of this important convergence condition, predating \hyperref[Pol1916]{\textsc{P\'{o}lya 1916}}, Vijayaraghavan in \hyperref[Ram1927]{\textsc{Ramanujan 1927}} , and \hyperref[Her1935]{\textsc{Herschfeld 1935}} (all of which more rigorously invoke the $\limsup$).
 Wiernsberger also attempts convergence criteria for the case when the $\epsilon_h$ are not all positive, but with less definitive results.
 All the proofs are sketched.